From three-body resonances to bound states in a continuum: pole trajectories: Pole trajectories and BIC formation

+which by construction remains between $0$ and $1$ throughout our analysis.
+In the right panel we display the relative momentum as a function of $\xi$.
+We see that $p_{\text{rel}}$ itself exhibits non-monotonic dependence for $v_0$ and, to a lesser extent, for $\mu_g$ which is reflected in the u-turn shape in the left panel.
+This non-monotonicity can be understood from the behavior visible in Fig.~\ref{fig:energies}: the energy difference $E_R - E_0^{(2)}$ is non-monotonic because the trimer energy initially increases approximately quadratically near threshold before transitioning to a more linear regime, while the deep dimer energy already follows a linear trend throughout the parameter range.
+For $\mu_g$, this effect is less pronounced, and for the mass ratio $\beta$, the energy difference is approximately monotonic.
+We note that the mass ratio strongly affects the accessible range of $p_{\mathrm{rel}}$ through the reduced mass $\mu_{12,3}$, allowing it to reach much larger values compared to the interaction parameter scans.

-\section{Pole Trajectories}
+\subsection{Pole Trajectories}

-Pole trajectories trace a resonance location in the complex energy plane for various values of the system parameters.
-In this work, we focus on three parameters: (i) the interaction strength $v_0$, (ii) the interaction range parameter $\mu_g$, and (iii) the mass ratio $\beta$ between the bosons and the distinguishable particle.
+Via so-called pole trajectories we can trace a resonance location in the complex energy plane for various values of the system parameters.
+Here, we investigate trajectories under variation of the interaction strength $v_0$, the interaction range parameter $\mu_g$, and the mass ratio $\beta$ between the bosons and the distinguishable particle.
+The trajectories are plotted in the complex energy plane spanned by $E_R$ and $E_I$, hence the origin corresponds to $E^{(3)} = 0$.
+We note that throughout these parameter scans, the resonance pole does not cross any threshold or branch cut.
+The trajectory remains within the energy regime defined by the two dimer states (see Figs.~\ref{fig:thresholds} and~\ref{fig:energies}).